VictorGa/seng-canvas-text/README.md

 # seng-canvas-text

+Based on [canvas-text](http://www.canvastext.com).
+Refactored and written in typescript.

 Parse html to canvas text

 ## Installation